ravi861/nperf-rs/README.md

 # nperf
-A network performance measurement tool for TCP/UDP/QUIC protocols.
+A portable network performance measurement tool for TCP/UDP/QUIC protocols.
 Similar to iperf3 in usage.

+Supported on Linux and Windows. (macos coming soon)

 QUIC protocol testing uses the [quinn](https://github.com/quinn-rs/quinn) QUIC implementation.
 Future support for [Quiche](https://github.com/cloudflare/quiche) is WIP.

 ## Differences to iperf3
+- nperf works on Windows
 - QUIC is newly supported in nperf
 - Some CLI options yet to be supported in nperf and some are WIP
 - SCTP is unsupported